pagovitsa/redis-client/README.md

 - `getNamespaceSize(namespace)` - Get number of keys in namespace
 - `getKeys(namespace)` - Get all keys in namespace (using SCAN)
 - `getNamespace(namespace)` - Get all keys matching namespace pattern
+- `getNamespaceSnapshot(namespace, batchSize?)` - Get complete snapshot of all keys and values from a namespace

 ### Connection Management